cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_api.md

                             <div class="panel-body">
 <div markdown="1">
 Your API credentials contains the follow details:

-* Auth URL
+* Authentication URL
-* Tenant ID
+* Domain Name
-* Tenant Name
+* Project Name
 * Username
 * Password

-You can find all those details in the OpenStack product delivery email received after ordering the OpenStack product.You can also find all credentials except the password in Skyline, log in and click the Cog icon, then click Authorization Info.
+You can find all those details in the Cloud Platform product delivery email received after ordering the Cloud Platform product.

+You can also find all credentials except the password in the [Dashboard](https://console.cloudcentral.com.au)

+* [Login to the Dashboard][cloud_dashboard_login]
+* Select the Project Tab and API Access
+* Click View Credentials.

 If you are unable to retrieve these details please contact the [Support department](https://connect.cloudcentral.com.au) so we can reset your account details.
 </div>